-In general terms, presumptive income means the income which is calculated on the presumptive basis.
-It is different from the actual income and assessee has to pay tax on the basis of his presumptive income only.
+In general terms, presumptive income means the income which is calculated on a presumptive basis.
+It is different from the actual income and the assessee has to pay tax on the basis of his presumptive income only.
 The concept of presumptive income taxation has been introduced to reduce the burden of maintaining books of accounts by the small assessee.
 They can simply declare their income at a prescribed rate on their turnover.

 SEC 44AD –

-Presumptive Taxation scheme under sec 44AD covers all small businesses with total turnover / gross receipts of upto 200 Lakh (except the business of plying, hiring, and leasing goods carriages covered u/s 44AE).
+Presumptive Taxation Scheme under sec 44AD covers all small businesses with total turnover / gross receipts of upto 200 Lakh (except the business of plying, hiring, and leasing goods carriages covered u/s 44AE).